 - View from the Pelgrane’s Nest – Simon Rogers on what’s new in the Nest

-- The Iconic podcast is back!
-In April, they launched their first three episodes.
-You can listen to them here:
+- The Iconic podcast is going strong!
+You can listen to the latest episodes here:

 - 13th Age Character Builds.
 In this series by ASH LAW, we feature two different builds for every 13th Age character class, at all levels.
 ASH suggests how the builds might be used, and offers tips on playing each character.
 Stats are based on the point-buy method, and the characters have no non-standard elements